 Green E-Board – 3’ by 5’ by ¼ @ $8.49.
 Green E-Board is a combination of recycled wood fragments and the natural mineral elements magnesium oxide and magnesium chloride, which are brought together in a slurry process.
-According to their website, “Because it is made with magnesium it is naturally mold, mildew, water, termite and fire resistant.
+According to their website, “Because it is made with magnesium it is naturally mold, mildew, water, termite, and fire-resistant.
 No harmful chemicals nor any volatile organic compounds (VOCs) are added to Green E-Board™ making it ideal for anyone with allergies or sensitivities looking for a drywall alternative.”
-It contains no VOCs (Volatile Organic Compounds) like formaldehyde or silica, and because it is not covered in paper and because of its pH level, neither mold or mildew can grow on the boards.
+It contains no VOCs (Volatile Organic Compounds) like formaldehyde or silica, and because it is not covered in paper and because of its pH level, neither mold nor mildew can grow on the boards.
 To further its positive environmental footprint, Green E-Boards only consume 50% of the energy required to produce traditional gypsum drywall.

 The gypsum in the drywall is chemically combined with water molecules which turn to steam in the case of a fire, thereby acting as a fire retardant.
-While it can be effective for around 30 minutes, it doesn’t qualify it to be fire rated; but when there are extra additives included in the production of drywall, the resulting product is effective enough to be fire rated.
-This UL/ULC safety rated version is available in two levels of fire resistance – Type X and Type C.
+While it can be effective for around 30 minutes, it doesn’t qualify it to be fire-rated; but when there are extra additives included in the production of drywall, the resulting product is effective enough to be fire-rated.
+This UL/ULC safety-rated version is available in two levels of fire resistance – Type X and Type C.

 - Type X – $9/panel.
 Holds backfire for one hour.